0xRevi/CSC316-Final-Project/README.md

 Beyond the main interactive visualizations, our project includes several subtle design features that enhance user experience and engagement:

+### General Navigation
+- fullpage.js supports scroll, arrow key movement, pressing the space bar, or clicking on the right-aligned bubbles.
+For the aritst network visualization, certain interactions disabled scroll it is not the most feasible to use that to go through pages.

 ### Title Page Head Interaction

 - Artist images float around the screen and react to cursor movement.
 Hovering scales them up slightly, while getting close causes them to move away from the mouse.